Lennox and Addington South

 Just a ferry ride away from the mainland, this large Lake Ontario island is filled with conservation areas and parks and even has a museum to learn more about its long history.

 The heart of Lennox and Addington County, this town hosts the region’s famous Napanee Falls as well as some of its best restaurants and the historic Allan Macpherson House.

 Home to Babcock Mill Cascade and some of the area’s oldest mill sites, this historic town is conveniently located right along Highway 401.

-Things to Know About Visiting Lennox & Addington South
+Things to know about visiting Lennox and Addington South

-Whether you’re still in the planning stages or you’re already on your trip to Lennox & Addington, you'll appreciate what the locals recommend around the county.
+Whether you’re still in the planning stages or you’re already on your trip to Lennox and Addington, you'll appreciate what the locals recommend around the county.